Davy DMX: Career as a producer

-In 1992 Dave played bass on Public Enemy's "Hazy Shade of Criminal."
-In 1994, he co-produced "Back Up Off Me," the title track from the album by Doctor Dré & Ed Lover.
+In 1989, he helped produce Rasta Man for Vanilla Ice.
+In 1992 Dave played bass on Public Enemy's "Hazy Shade of Criminal".
+In 1994, he co-produced "Back Up Off Me", the title track from the album by Doctor Dré & Ed Lover.

-Davy D in the 21st century
+21st century

-Since 2010 Davy has been touring with Public Enemy as their lead bass player.
+Since 2010, Davy has been touring with Public Enemy as their lead bass player.
 This gig has included at least two stints on LL Cool J's Kings of the Mic Tour alongside De La Soul and Ice Cube.